ray-chunkit-chung/essential-aks/README.md

 #### Istio virtual service

-This defines a set of traffic routing
+This defines a set of traffic routing when a host is addressed.
+Each routing rule defines matching criteria for traffic of a specific protocol.
+If the traffic is matched, then it is sent to a named destination service (or subset/version of it) defined in the registry.

 ```bash
 kubectl apply -f azure-vote-va.yaml